Sidd0602/Sidd0602.github.io/_pages/about.md

 News
 ======
+***October 2023***: I have been selected to attend the first Pingala Interactions in Computing event [PIC 2024](https://event.india.acm.org/pic/#about), to be held in-person in Mysore, Karnataka, India from 3rd to 6th February, 2024.
 ***September 2023***: I have been selected to attend the SLMath Workshop on [Randomization, Neutrality, and Fairness](https://www.slmath.org/workshops/1083) 2023, to be held in-person and online in Berkeley, California, USA from 23rd to 27th October, 2023.
 ***September 2023***: "_Auditing Gender Analyzers on Text Data_" has been accepted as a full paper at [ASONAM-2023](https://asonam.cpsc.ucalgary.ca/2023/index.html).
 Looking forward to attending the conference in Kusadasi later this year!
 ***August 2023***: "_Uncovering Biases in Face Recognition Systems_" has been accepted for the Doctoral Consortium Track at [ECAI-2023](https://ecai2023.eu/callsforDC).
 Looking forward to attending the conference in Poland later this year!